libra/website/docs/my-first-transaction.md

 ### Query Events

-In the following example, we will query for “sent” events from account at reference index 0.
+In the following example, we will query for “sent” events from the account at reference index 0.
 You will notice there is a single event since we sent one transaction from this account.
 The proof of the current state is also returned so that verification can be performed that no events are missing - this is done when the query does not return “limit” events.

 ```bash
 libra% query event 0 sent 0 true 10